dbcollection/dbcollection/docs/source/managing_datasets.rst

 Managing datasets
 =================

-In the :ref:`Getting started <getting_started>` chapter you've seen basic operations on how to load a dataset, check what available datasets are in **dbcollection** and to fetch data like image tensors and labels.
+In the previous Chapter :ref:`Getting started <getting_started>`, you've seen basic operations on how to load a dataset, check what available datasets are in **dbcollection** and to fetch data like image tensors and labels.

 In the following sections, we'll explore in more detail how to use the **dbcollection** dataset management API to deal with loading, adding or removing datasets with some simple commands.

 Furthermore, other functionality like managing the cache file, finding which datasets are available for download or which tasks does it have will be covered as well.